jaseel342/Pizza_Sales_Report/README.md

 The CSV file was downloaded from the Kaggle and imported into SQL Server using the database engine's import task.
 The imported data was examined to understand its structure and contents.

+# Power BI Dashboard
+This is an interactive Power BI Dashboard , you can download it from my repo, it's called "Pizza_Sales_Report.pbix"

 Pizza Sales Overview REPORT

 <img width="618" alt="image" src="https://github.com/jaseel342/Pizza_Sales_Report/assets/135998004/27c9f9df-46f7-4ea2-8a99-1f434ffc7f49">

 Pizza Sales Overview REPORT based on Best/Worst Sellers

 <img width="618" alt="image" src="https://github.com/jaseel342/Pizza_Sales_Report/assets/135998004/619376f6-9fde-46f9-bee8-884b55d122e3">